 WINIFRED KNIGHTLEY (1515-January 16, 1569)

 Winifred Knightley was the daughter of William Knightley of Morgrave Knightley and Norwich (d.
 1545+), a wealthy attorney, and Margaret Pawe, whose father was also a Norwich lawyer.
-On December 22, 1543, she married Robert Coke of Melcham, Norfolk (1513-1561) in St. Peter Parmentergate, Norwich.
-He was a barrister.
-They had seven daughters and one son: Winifred, Dorothy, Elizabeth, Audrey (1551-November 16, 1630), Edward (February 1, 1552-September 3, 1624), Ursula, Anne, and Margaret.
-Winifred was the heiress of her uncle, William Pawe and upon her first husband’s death inherited Melcham and Tittleshall.
-In 1563, she married Robert Bozoun of Whissonsett, Norfolk (d.1575+), by whom she had a son, John.
-Her legacy to her eldest son included two law books, which formed the basis for his library.
+On December 22, 1543, Winifred married Robert Coke of Melcham, Norfolk (1513-1561) in St. Peter Parmentergate, Norwich, a barrister.
+Their children were Winifred, Dorothy, Elizabeth, Audrey (1551-November 16, 1630), Edward (February 1, 1552-September 3, 1624), Ursula, Anne, and Margaret.
+Winifred was the heiress of her uncle, William Pawe.
+Upon her husband’s death, she inherited Melcham and Tittleshall.
+In 1563, she married Robert Bozoun of Whissonsett, Norfolk (d.1575+).
+They had one son, John.
+Her legacy to her eldest son, Edware Coke, later speaker of the House of Commons, attorney general, and a judge, included two law books, which formed the basis of his library.

 ANNE KNIGHTON (d.
 December 23, 1558)